 1981: First Cases Recognized

-In June, the CDC publishes a report from Los Angeles of five young homosexual men with fatal or life-threatening PCP pneumonia.
-Almost never seen in people with intact immune systems, PCP turns out to be one of the major "opportunistic infections" that kill people with AIDS.
+In June, the CDC publishes a report from Los Angeles of five young gay men with fatal or life-threatening PCP pneumonia.
+Almost never seen in people with intact immune systems, PCP pneumonia turns out to be one of the major "opportunistic infections" that kill people with AIDS.
 On the Fourth of July, the CDC reports that an unusual skin cancer -- Kaposi's sarcoma or KS -- is killing young, previously healthy men in New York City and California.

 ▪ The CDC warns that AIDS may spread by heterosexual sex and by mother-to-child transmission.